Clifford Digre: Early life

 Digre was born in Hendricks, Minnesota, a township in southwestern Minnesota, to two parents of Norwegian descent.
 His father, Peder, died in a car accident when Cliff was five, leaving his mother widowed with four older children to support.
 Digre graduated from Hendricks High School in 1941.

 In 1943, Digre was drafted into the Army Air Corps, later the US Air Force, to fight in the European theatre of World War II.
 In the Signal Corps Radio School after basic training, Digre was drawn to radio operating, an interest that carried into his professional career.
 He was stationed at RAF Glatton as a member of 457th Bombardment Group in Conington, Cambridgeshire, England.
 Digre flew 24 combat missions as a ball turret gunner from September 1944 to April 1945 before receiving an honorable discharge in October 1945.

 Career

 In 1947, Digre continued his education from the US Air Force by attending the National Radio School in Minneapolis.
 The inspiration to found Minneapolis Speaker Company occurred after he brought a radio to class whose sound had been distorted within the first minutes of playing.
-His instructor concluded the loudspeaker inside was defective and needed to either be reconed, the complete rebuilding of loudspeakers, or to be replaced.
-Reconing was the cheaper option, but there was only one reconing shop in the state.
+His instructor concluded the loudspeaker inside was defective and needed to either be completely rebuilt or replaced.
+Rebuilding was the cheaper option, but there was only one shop in the state which could do it.
 They were backlogged for weeks and then lost the speaker, forcing Digre to buy a new one.
 It was then that Digre concluded the shop needed competition and began the Minneapolis Speaker Reconing Company in 1949.
 By 1956, the company had begun manufacturing loudspeakers and changed the name to MISCO, Minneapolis Speaker Company.